 Symbolising the triumph of good over evil and light over darkness, Diwali usually falls in the early autumn, coinciding with the new moon, deemed the darkest night of the Hindu lunar calendar.
 This is why dates change every year.

-This year, celebrations will begin on November 2, with the "main Diwali" falling on the third day, on November 4, an official holiday in many countries.
+This year, celebrations began on November 2, with the "main Diwali" falling on the third day, November 4, an official holiday in many countries.

 While for many, Diwali honours the Hindu goddess of wealth Lakshmi, with lights and lamps said to welcome her and bring prosperity, for others it celebrates the return of the deity Ram to Ayodhya, having rescued his wife Sita from the clutches of the demon king Ravana.